Permissions

 expression: (

-ctx.identity in task.project.users.user.identity and
+ctx.identity in task.project.users.user.identity &&

 "Admin" in task.project.users.role